BenjaminCarpenter480/eidf-docs/docs/services/registry/working-with.md

 ### YAML File Creation

-Important: Run these commands on a system that has kubectl installed and has access to the EIDF Registry.
+Important: Run these commands on a system that has kubectl installed and has access to the ECIR.

 Encode your authorisation information into base64 for the secret: